cykyy/webtech/Lab6/README.md

 - `registration.php`: Page for new user registration.
 Strict data validation present.
 - `index.php`: Front page of the app.
 If logged in, redirects to dashboard.php
 - `dashboard.php`: Front page for the logged in user. if logged out, redirects to login.php
-- `view_profile.php`: View user data from data.json
+- `view_profile.php`: View user data from database.
 - `edit_profile.php`: To edit a profile data.
-Updated data also gets saved into data.json.
+Updated data also gets saved into database.
 Data validation also present on the backend.
 - `profile_picture.php`: Allows to update/upload profile picture.
 Data validation present.
 - `change_password.php`: Allows to change current password.
 Strict data validation present.
 ```